-argdown is a historical text markup language created in 2014.
+argdown is an actively used text markup language created in 2014.

 - the argdown website

 - Have a question about argdown not answered here?
 Email me and let me know how I can help.